Swimming Holes in Kentucky

-Discover 14 amazing natural swimming destinations across KY.
+Discover 14 amazing natural swimming destinations across Kentucky.
 From pristine lakes to refreshing rivers, find your perfect swimming spot.

 14